AaronSajiAlexander/PortfolioRiskAnalysisPipeline/MOCK_DATA_GUIDE.md

 **Location**: `utils/mock_data.py`

-**What it creates:**
+**What it creates (as fallback when API fails):**
 1. Individual asset/stock information
-2. Historical price data (6-12 months of daily prices)
+2. Historical price data (daily prices converted to weekly format)
 3. Trading volumes
 4. Market index data (S&P 500, NASDAQ, Dow Jones)
 5. Economic indicators (interest rates, GDP, inflation)
 6. News headlines for sentiment analysis

+**Note**: The primary data source is now the Alpha Vantage API (weekly data).
+Mock data is only used when the API is unavailable or rate-limited.
+When mock data is used, it generates 252 days of daily prices which are then converted to ~50 weeks of weekly data (by sampling every 5th trading day) to maintain consistent data granularity throughout the pipeline.

-Let's break down each one.
+Let's break down each component.

 ---